 Georges St-Pierre has the most insane all around skills of any MMA fighter ever.
 He won UFC championships in both welterweight and middleweight divisions and is considered by many as the greatest fighter in the history of MMA.

-St-Pierre has defeated big names like the likes of Matt Hughes, Nick Diaz, Carlos Condit, and BJ Penn.
+St-Pierre took down the likes of Matt Hughes, Nick Diaz, Carlos Condit, and BJ Penn to cement his status among the greatest of all times.
 He was also ranked as the #1 welterweight in the world for many years before retiring in 2013 with a record of 28 fights, 26 wins, and 2 losses.

 1. Khabib Nurmagomedov

-Khabib Nurmagomedov was the longest reigning UFC lightweight division champion and his excellent grappling has won him many fights and cemented him as the best fighter in MMA history.
-Not only does he win all his fights, he also does it in a dominating fashion.
+Khabib Nurmagomedov was the longest reigning UFC lightweight division champion.
+His superb grappling made the edge in many fights, making a strong case to consider him as the best fighter in MMA history.
+Not only did he win all his fights, he also did it in dominating fashion.

 "The Eagle" retired with a perfect record of 29 total fights and 29 wins, something unheard of in MMA.
-He has wins over some of the most dominant forces in the sport like Michael Johnson, Rafael Dos Anjos, and Conor McGregor.
+Throughout his extremely successful career, Nurmagomedov beat the likes of Michael Johnson, Rafael Dos Anjos, and Conor McGregor.